How to call without a SIM card: 4 Tested ways

 Here’s how to get a virtual number with Quo:

-3. Download the app.
-After you sign up, you can download the Mac, Windows, iOS, or Android Quo apps to start calling and customizing your phone settings.
+4. Download the app.
+After you sign up, you can download the Mac, Windows, iOS, or Android Quo apps.

 2. Download an internet-based calling app